harmonicLattice/Fundamentals.swiftpm/ReadMe.md

 ## Overview

+2023/05/23: Even deeper rabbit hole, I've discovered #ufotwitter and now have some semblance of a community with whom I can share my own experiences (beginning in 1987, or earlier, depending on what you count) and learn about the huge effort that has gone into documenting the experiences of others.
+This is a big deal for me, personally, but is also coming to a head publicly, so maybe I'll be able to tear myself away from the topic occasionally, going forward.

 2022/12/25: I've been working my way through tutorials.
 Classic rabbit hole, but I do think they've improved my coding.

 2022/07/21: Initially, this is merely the Swift Playgrounds App template, with a few empty folders added.